JeraldNyaga/akanProject/README.md

 - Given the user inputs an invalid date (e.g., February 30th or April 31st).
 - When the user clicks the "Submit" button.
-- Then the system shows an error message: "Confirm whether your date is accurate.
-Month: X, Year: Y, Date: Z".
+- Then the system shows an error message: "Invalid date".

 3. Scenario 3: Missing inputs